Global Medical Exhibitions

 2. Confirm booth information, sign the exhibition contract, and pay the relevant fees as stipulated in the contract.

-3. Handle matters related to booth registration, banner production, the exhibition catalog, rental of exhibition equipment and booth construction, as well as exhibit transportation.
+3. Handle matters related to booth registration, banner board fabrication, the exhibition catalog, rental of exhibition equipment and booth construction, as well as exhibit transportation.

 4. Prepare exhibition materials such as brochures, posters, and business cards.